ahawkes/example/README.md

 # example
 It's an example
-Now the example has more information
+Now the example has more information, and more